On

 The health department wants to reinforce this guidance with the community:

-Clean and disinfect frequently touched objects and surfaces using a regular household
+ Clean and disinfect frequently touched objects and surfaces using a regular household cleaning

-Wash your hands often with soap and water for at least 20 seconds, especially after going to
+ Wash your hands often with soap and water for at least 20 seconds, especially after going to the

 alcohol.
 Always wash hands with soap and water if hands are visibly dirty.